jeffplourd/P5_NeighborhoodMapsProject/README.txt

-The Neighborhood maps project is an application that allows you to learn about various landmarks at San Diego State University.
+The Neighborhood Maps Project is an application that allows you to learn about various landmarks at San Diego State University.

 To use the application, launch the 'index.html' file.